How To Winterize Your Hot Tub

 - a turkey-baster

-- 1 or 2 light plastic bowls approximately 5" diameter
+- 1 or 2 light plastic dishes approximately 5" diameter

 - TIME approx. 2 hours

-- Remove your filter, clean it and place in storage until you restart your tub.
-Pour NON-TOXIC antifreeze into the filter canister until it runs out into the foot-well of your tub through the suction covers.
+Pour NON-TOXIC antifreeze into the filter canister until it runs out into the foot-well of your tub through the suction intakes.

-- Place the cover on the tub, and place a tarp over the tub and cover.
-Making sure to securely tie down the tarp.
-The tarp will help reduce the amount of weather your tub is exposed to.
+Place the cover on the hot tub, and place a tarp over both the tub and cover to help reduce the amount of weather to which your hot tub is exposed.
+Tie down the tarp securely taking care not to damage or indent the straps into the cover.

-Make sure you check your filter at least once per week and rinse it out as needed for the first few weeks.
+Make sure you check your filter at least weekly and rinse it out as needed for the first few weeks.
 You may also find it necessary to soak your filter in a filter cleaner after a few days, depending on the level of contaminant left in the tub after the re-start.